-

 A troublesome report, meanwhile, should make you reconsider the purchase, unless the seller is willing to fix all the problems, or you’re adept at car repairs and the seller lowers the price accordingly.

-And, take the car on a thorough test drive―featuring different speeds and roadway types― and make mental notes on how the car steers, brakes, and handles.
+You should always take the car on a thorough test drive―that includes driving at different speeds and on varying roadway types― and make mental notes on how the car steers, brakes, and handles.